Ricardo-Bortolotti/Customer-segmentation/README.md

 I divided the customers into 5 groups according to their information and purchasing behaviors.
 These five groups have the following features:

+Group 0 (Red):
++ This cluster consists of customers with an intermediary income and monetary spending.
++ They prefer both store and web purchases.
++ Most have one or more children, and they are not very likely to accept campaigns.

+Group 2 (Pink):
++ This cluster includes younger individuals with very low income, low frequency, and low monetary spending.
++ They make relatively small purchases.
++ Most have one child, and they are not receptive to campaigns.

-Group 0 (Blue)
+Group 1 (Blue)
 + Customers in this cluster have a relatively low income and low monetary spending.
 + They do not make many purchases.
 + Many have one or more children, and they are not particularly inclined to accept campaigns.

-Group 1 (Green)
+Group 3 (Green)
 + Customers in this cluster have a relatively high income and monetary spending.
 + They prefer web purchases.
 + Some are receptive to campaigns, and many have one child.

-Group 2 (Red):
-+ This cluster consists of customers with an intermediary income and monetary spending.
-+ They prefer both store and web purchases.
-+ Most have one or more children, and they are not very likely to accept campaigns.

-Group 3 (pink):
-+ This cluster includes younger individuals with very low income, low frequency, and low monetary spending.
-+ They make relatively small purchases.
-+ Most have one child, and they are not receptive to campaigns.

-Group 4 (orange):
+Group 4 (Orange):
 + These customers have a very high average income, moderate frequency and vary high monetary spending.
 + They prefer in-store and catalog purchases and tend to visit the web less frequently.
 + They are open to accepting campaign offers and typically have no children.